 4. Setting Time

-The initial setting time of the cement should not be less and the final setting time should not be high.
+The initial setting time of the cement should not be less, and the final setting time should not be high.

-Best initial and final setting time for cement is given as:
+The best initial and final setting time for cement is given as:

 Initial Setting Time: 30-45 Minutes